AstraZeneca vaccine shows promise in slowing spread of COVID-19

 WICHITA, Kan.
 (KSNW) – Researchers in the United Kingdom have found that the Oxford-AstraZeneca coronavirus vaccine helps slow the transmission of the novel virus.

-In a new study, early data revealed that the vaccine may cut the spread of the virus by as much as 67%.
+In a new study published this month, early data revealed that the vaccine may cut the spread of the virus by as much as 67%.
 This is the first time a COVID-19 vaccine has shown to reduce transmission.
 Researchers also found that a single dose of the vaccine is 76% effective at preventing the virus for three months.

 KU School of Medicine-Wichita’s Clinical Researcher, Dr. Tiffany Schwasinger-Schmidt said this is a big step toward combating the spread of COVID-19.